kjahan/community/README.md

 	u,v,w

 Above line specifies that there is an edge between node u and v with positive weight w.
 The lowest id should be zero and the nodes id's increase.
-If you want to used this code for an unweighted graph, simply set the weight equal to one on each input line.
+If you want to use this code for an unweighted graph, simply set the weight equal to one on each input line.

 ## Output